 We agreed with this assessment of the curriculum here, having witnessed how staff fulfil requirements and plan work for individual and small groups of children, with a continuing cycle of observation, assessment and planning and with plenty of preparation time built into each teacher’s timetable.
 Planning is displayed outside each classroom for parents to see.

-Lisa explained more about day to day life at Kangaroo Kids as we tour the nursery.
-Able to cater for children aged 2 months to 4 years, Lisa hopes that the nursery is an integral part of the local community and fully flexible to the needs of working parents.
+Laura explained more about day to day life at Kangaroo Kids as we tour the nursery.
+Able to cater for children aged 2 months to 4 years, Laura hopes that the nursery is an integral part of the local community and fully flexible to the needs of working parents.

 Katie also felt that her son was incredibly happy here “Toby is really happy at Kangaroo Kids nursery.
 He literally jumps up and down when he arrives in the mornings.
 He really loves his teachers.
 Toby learns something new every day and always comes home singing a new song or telling me about a story he has acted out”.